 The dominant soil orders in this MLRA are Mollisols, Alfisols, Inceptisols, and Entisols.
 The soils in the area dominantly have a frigid or cryic soil temperature regime and an ustic or udic soil moisture regime.
 Mineralogy is typically mixed, smectitic, or paramicaceous.
 In areas with granite, gneiss, and schist bedrock, Glossocryalfs (Seitz, Granile, and Leadville series) and Haplocryolls (Rogert series) formed in colluvium on mountain slopes.
 Dystrocryepts (Leighcan and Mummy series) formed on mountain slopes and summits at the higher elevations.
-In areas of andesite and rhyolite bedrock, Dystrocryepts (Endlich and Whitecross series) formed in colluvium on mountain slopes.
-In areas of sedimentary bedrock, Haplustolls (Towave series) formed on mountain slopes at low elevations and with low precipitation.
-Haplocryolls (Lamphier and Razorba series), Argicryolls (Cochetopa series), and Haplocryalfs (Needleton series) formed in colluvium on mountain slopes at high elevations.
+In areas of andesite and rhyolite bedrock, Dystrocryepts (Endlich and Whitecross series) formed in colluvium on mountain slopes at low elevations and with low precipitation.
+Haplocryolls (Lamphier and Razorba series), Argicryolls (Cochetopa series), and Haplocryalfs (Needleton series) formed in colluvium on mountain slopes at low elevations.